PrairieLearn/PrairieLearn/rfcs/089-passport-sessions.md

 It's not clear if using req.user is a complexity of passport and passport strategies that benefits us or not.

 We could, for example, write into something in req.session directly as a part of the auth strategy and not use the passport abstraction.
+However, the fact we would be using multiple passport-strategies means using the passport model would make things consistent.